Members/Officers and Bios

 Staci joined the Montgomery School community in 2013 when her son enrolled in fourth grade.
-She has been Board Chair since 2018, and has served on the Board’s Executive and Advancement Committees, and the Financial Task Force, and has Co-Chaired the Annual Fund.
+She has been Board Chair since 2018, and has served on the Board’s Executive and Advancement Committees, the Financial Task Force, and has Co-Chaired the Annual Fund.

-Staci and her husband Chris, the Assistant Head of School at Church Farm School and Head-Elect at Saint Thomas Choir School, live on the CFS campus in Exton with their children Camille, a junior at Pomona College, and Crawford’18, a freshman at St. Andrew’s school.
+Staci and her husband Chris, the Assistant Head of School at Church Farm School and Head-Elect at Saint Thomas Choir School, live on the CFS campus in Exton, Pennsylvania, with their children Camille, a junior at Pomona College, and Crawford ’18, a sophomore at St. Andrew’s school.

 A 2001 Graduate of the US Naval Academy, Joshua is a 12-year veteran of the US Navy where he served as a Nuclear-Submarine Officer on two forward-deployed fast-attack submarines.
 His shore tours included teaching Leadership and Ethics at the US Naval Academy, and standing up a capstone practicum for submarine-bound midshipmen.
 He holds a BS from the Naval Academy, MS in Human Resource Development and Leadership from the Naval Postgraduate School, and an MBA from Penn State.